Why your data strategy and process mining decisions should be aligned

-First of all, the happy customer KPIs means keeping your promises to customers to ensure high customer satisfaction.
+First of all, the happy customer KPIs mean keeping your promises to customers to ensure high customer satisfaction.
 For example, after customers make purchases with your organization, they should receive the order on time and in full.
-(We have a detailed blog post about On Time In Full principle here.)
 These KPIs aim to achieve high customer satisfaction.

 Second of all, the happy flow KPIs assure that organizations follow the agreed process to accomplish internal efficiency.
 For example, although you would manage to send the order to your customer on time and in full, you need to use an unusual and expensive way of delivery to do this, your internal efficiency suffers.
 Examples of the happy flow are first-time-right and lead time KPIs.

 Last but not least, the happy automation KPIs help your organization to monitor your process automation progress.
 You can apply the happy automation KPIs for both individual steps and the whole end-to-end process.
 (Read more about QPR's solution for Intelligent Automation here.)

 You can achieve process excellence for your organization when all these three steps (happy customer, happy flow, and happy automation) are reached for all individual cases.
 You can use this framework of process excellence to improve all of the processes in your business.